inbo/niche_vlaanderen/docs/installation.rst

     conda install matplotlib

-In a similar way you can add jupyter notebook (`conda install jupyter`).
+In a similar way you can add jupyter notebook (``conda install jupyter``).

 Running niche
 =============

-Whenever you want to use niche (either from the command line or Python) you need to start from the `Anaconda prompt` and activate the environment:
+Whenever you want to use niche (either from the command line or Python) you need to start from the `Anaconda prompt` (in the start menu) and activate the environment:

 .. code-block:: default